furacca/brivez/README.md

 - Create checkpoint to have multiple feedbacks while the program is ongoing (and create a REPORT!)

 **LOW PRIORITY**
-- Check some solution for Mac and Windows 10 - 11(Windows subsystem for Linux)
+- Check some solution for Mac and Windows 10 - 11 (with Windows subsystem for Linux)
-- Possibility to disable Deepsig (sequences already selected or something else)
+- Choose multiple domains (multiple .hmm file, auto-reading the 00_hhm~~ folder content)
-- Choose multiple domains
+- Choose the sequences with SP+DomainOfInterest, avoiding SP+DomainOfInterest+AnotherDomain (needing full Pfam database)